 Try sticking to light beer (below 5% ABV) or non-alcoholic beer if you’re going to enjoy a post-race beer.

-What to Eat After A Half Marathon: 6 Hours After
+What to Eat the Night After a Half Marathon

-Your main goals immediately after a race are to replenish muscle glycogen stores, rebalance fluid and electrolyte levels, and eat essential nutrients for muscle repair.
+Now that you have fluids and electrolytes, carbs, and protein in your system, we’re ready to shift to maintenance.
+Your main goals in the six hours after a race are to replenish muscle glycogen stores, rebalance fluid and electrolyte levels, and eat essential nutrients for muscle repair.

-Fluids: Drink 16 to 24 ounces of fluid for every pound of body weight lost.
+- Fluids: Drink 16-24 ounces of fluid for every pound of body weight lost

 During this period, continue prioritizing nutrient-rich foods to support your body’s recovery process.

-Fluids: Continue to drink fluids.
-Drink 16 to 24 ounces of fluid for every pound of body weight lost.
+- Fluids: Continue to drink fluids.
+Drink 16-24 ounces of fluid for every pound of body weight lost.

-Protein: Continue to eat 20 to 25 grams of protein every 3 hours for the 12-hours post-race.
+- Protein: Continue to eat 20-25 grams of protein every 3 hours for the 12-hours post-race.
 Have a balanced meal combining carbs with protein (ideas below).

 In the following days after the race, your focus should still be on recovery and providing your body with essential nutrients.
 Follow general healthy eating patterns and healthy recipes.